gmmoraes/x-formationFinder/README.md

 B) Download the files of this repository though the green button on the top of the screen

-C) After downloading, go to thefolder location of the project by the "Command Prompt" and use "npm install"
+C) After downloading, go to the folder location of the project by the "terminal" and use "npm install"

 ######Ubuntu